sangshz/xdolisten/README.md

-# xdolisten  --  shortcut for everything !
+# xdolisten  --  shortcut of everything !
 Listening keyboard and to do something.
 The sever "xdolisten" gets the input of keyboard and mouse.
 If meeting  some key, it will  executive command "xdocmd".  "xdocmd" operates firefox with vim-likely shortcut  by the well-known command “xdotool”.
 That's an interesting idea rather than code.
 This idea can set shortcut for any application program!
 At least， save me from the update of firefox.